JetBrains/teamcity-documentation/topics/integrating-teamcity-with-issue-tracker.md

 [//]: # (auxiliary-id: Integrating TeamCity with Issue Tracker) TeamCity can be integrated with your issue tracker to provide a comprehensive view of your development project.
 TeamCity detects issues mentioned in the comments to version control changes, turning them into links to your issue tracker in the TeamCity web UI.

 The integration is configured at the project level: the Project Administrator permissions are required.
-You can configure integration if you have multiple projects on both the TeamCity and the issue tracker server or if you are using different issue\-trackers for different projects.
+You can configure integration if you have multiple projects on both the TeamCity and the issue tracker server or if you are using different issue trackers for different projects.

 Enabling integration for the project also enables it for all its subprojects; if the configuration settings are different in a subproject, its settings have priority over the project's settings.